 [B]ecause the MMMA was the result of a voter initiative, our goal is to ascertain and give effect to the intent of the electorate, rather than the Legislature, as reflected in the language of the law itself.
 We must give the words of the MMMA their ordinary and plain meaning as would have been understood by the electorate.
-[Id. at 397.]
+[Id. at 397 (citations omitted).]

-"The words of an initiative law are given their ordinary and customary meaning as would have been understood by the voters."
-People v Redden, 290 Mich App 65, 76; 799 NW2d 184 (2010).
-Our analysis also is guided by our established canons of statutory interpretation.
+See also People v Redden, 290 Mich App 65, 76; 799 NW2d 184 (2010).
+Our analysis is also guided by our established canons of statutory interpretation.
 We presume that the meaning as plainly expressed in the statute is what was intended, and we avoid a construction that would render any part of the statute surplusage or nugatory.
 Id.
 Statutes that relate to the same subject, that is to say the same person or thing or class of persons or things, should be harmonized.
 People v Shakur, 280 Mich App 203, 209; 760 NW2d 272 (2008).